tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-Count the number of VALIDATION_LICENSE_STANDARD in the MultiRecord that have Response.result=COMPLIANT.
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dcterms:license is bdq:Empty; COMPLIANT if the value of the term dcterms:license is in the bdq:sourceAuthority; otherwise NOT_COMPLIANT

 #### Information Elements